biserkacvetkovska/personal-website/lessons/first-lesson-html.md

     </div>
 ```

 Both `id` and `class` attributes allow us to apply different styles or behaviours on the html element that contain those attributes.
 These especially come in handy when using CSS to style the website or using JavaScript to make the website 'alive'.
+You will concentrate on these attributes in the second lesson.

 ### Images

 Adding images is done through the `<img>` tag.
 The `<img>` tag accepts the `src` parameter, which defines the path of the image that we want to display.

+Let's add your avatar inside the banner.
+You can use your own image or choose some of the images available [here](./assets/).

 ### 📝 Task

-Insert the following tags inside the `<div id="banner">` tag.
+The `<div>` element representing your banner in the `index.html` should look like this.

 ```html
     <div id="banner">